 Efforts are being made to address that, and Ngati Whatua Orakei have reseeded thousands of mussels in an attempt to re-establish the kaimoana and also clean up the water quality - a single mussel is capable of filtering as much as 350 litres of water a day.

 Yesterday's clean up of Okahu Bay brought together various groups in the community from the ghost divers, Sea Cleaners and Royal Akarana Yacht Club to the local iwi and concerned locals.
-It's all part of a wider plan to restore the bay in an effort to make it a more attractive area for recreational users and somewhere to host major events, including December's 49er, 49erFX and Nacra 17 world championships in partnership with Hyundai New Zealand.
+It's all part of a wider plan to restore the bay in an effort to make it a more attractive area for recreational users and somewhere to host major events, including December's Hyundai 49er, 49erFX and Nacra 17 world championships.

 Burling and Tuke will be gunning for a fifth 49er world title at the event but yesterday they were concerned citizens.